RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/jd3_derived_jq_home.md

 The main goal is clarity and simplicity/readability.
 All feedback is welcome!
 Please send thoughts/questions to jack@med.unc.edu

+##Changes in the code since this tutorial was written

+###JobGenealogist no longer takes local_job_id

+While I was writing this tutorial, I was frustrated by how the JobGenealogist would sometimes take the global_job_id and other times the local_job_id.
+It is very easy to pass the wrong element and not notice.
+So I changed the JobGenealogist such that it only ever interacts with the global_job_id.
+I tried to go through the tutorial and find all the things that needed to be updated, but it is very possible I missed a few.
+Please keep this change in mind if you see code that does not quite make sense.

+-Jack

 ##Contents

 Beside each link is a list of the virtual function overrides that we introduce in that section.